 Sleep is especially important because while you’re sleeping nearly all systems are anabolic.
 Bones, muscles and the endocrine system are all synthesizing materials and adapting to the overload you placed on it.

-Muscles of course are creating new contractile proteins, bones are adding calcium/phosphorus and the endocrine system is increasing levels of testosterone, IGF-1, growth hormone and thyroid hormones.
+Muscles, of course, are creating new contractile proteins, bones are adding calcium/phosphorus and the endocrine system is increasing levels of testosterone, IGF-1, growth hormone and thyroid hormones.
 All extremely important factors to progress in the gym and on the ice.

 Not to mention sleep is also a regulator of your respiratory efficiency ratio, which determines how much of your Basal Metabolic Rate (amount of calories you burn per day to sustain healthy function) you are burning at rest is coming from either lean muscle tissue or fatty tissue.

-Strategies to improve quality of sleep include:
+Strategies to improve the quality of sleep include:

 • Adequate hydration throughout the day

 • Completely pitch black room to sleep in

 • Unplug all electrical equipment in your room

 • Do not have your phone on or use it as an alarm